aces/Loris/docs/wiki/99_Developers/Creating_Module.md

 A new module must contain a `README.md` file that briefly describes the functionality of the module.
 Examples can be found in any existing module.

-It must also contain help text that will be displayed to users.
+The new module must also a markdown file under `help/` that will be displayed to users.
 In contrast to the README, this should be written in a friendly and non-technical tone.
 Please see the [Help Text Style Guide](./Help Style Guide.md).

 ### Issuing a pull request